badock/lowcomote_tp/session1_vm.md

 A new window depicting the output of the virtual machine should appear: the virtual machine is booting up:
 ![/assets/img/session1/launch2.png](/assets/img/session1/launch2.png)

-Once booted, you can interract with the virtual machin as it was a classic computer.
+Once booted, you can interract with the virtual machine as it was a classic computer.

 ![/assets/img/session1/launch3.png](/assets/img/session1/launch3.png)